Chart Color Schemes

 Murdoch - Kardinya's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows relatively positive outcomes for Murdoch - Kardinya residents.
-The prevalence of common health conditions is quite low across both younger and older age cohorts.
+Health data shows relatively positive outcomes for Murdoch-Kardinya residents.
+Prevalence of common health conditions is low across both younger and older age cohorts.

 Approximately 55% (~7,824 people) have private health cover, compared to 65.2% across Greater Perth.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 7.8 and 7.0% of residents respectively.
-About 70.2% declare themselves completely clear of medical ailments, compared to 72.5% across Greater Perth.
-As of 31 December 2020, 24.6% (3,484 people) of residents are aged 65 and over, higher than the 22.4% in Greater Perth.
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions are arthritis (7.8%) and mental health issues (7.0%).
+Around 70.2% of residents report no medical ailments, compared to 72.5% in Greater Perth.
+In Murdoch-Kardinya, 24.6% (~3,484 people) are aged 65 and over, higher than the 22.4% in Greater Perth.
+Health outcomes among seniors in Murdoch-Kardinya are strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health